Daniel-Xing/impact-effects/doc/proposal.md

 ```

 **Population of Impactor**
-The situation is much more complicated for Population of IMPActor.For Population of Impactor, the description of its parameters may be composed of multiple distributions.It is not a single hitter, but consists of many impactters.Therefore, when we calculate the consequences of impact, it is unrealistic to use the distribution of parameters to calculate.Therefore, we need to use the sampling technology to select a series of specific impactters and use them to calculate the corresponding impact results.Impactor_population is used to describe their class.
+The situation is much more complicated for Population of Impactor.
+For Population of Impactor, the description of its parameters may be composed of multiple distributions.
+It is not a single hitter, but consists of many Impactors.
+Therefore, when we calculate the consequences of impact, it is unrealistic to use the distribution of parameters to calculate directly.
+Therefore, we need to use the sampling technology to select a series of specific impactors and use them to calculate the corresponding impact results.
+Impactor_population is used to describe their class.

 ```python
 class Impactor_population(Object):